 Above: As featured in the New York Times — yup, read all about our escapades in this 2,200-word feature story that appeared on p.1 of the Home & Garden section on Aug.
 18, 2011.

-Oh, and here’s me showing off my latest project — my office remodel.
+Oh, and here’s me showing off one of a recent project — my office remodel.
 Which was epic: My friend Denise and I pasted 300 squares of vintage wallpaper on the four walls, creating a crazy patchwork quilt of 18 different designs of wallpaper.
 We celebrated by getting all Love American Style Gothic with the photo.

 Hey, see me talkin’ about Mid Century Modest in this etsy.com video: